EXPRESSCLUSTER/SAP-ASE_Sybase/SAP-ASE_cluster.md

 	```bat
 	# /sbin/sysctl -w kernel.shmmax=268435456
 	```
 	\* This size depends on SAP ASE page size.
-Please refer "SAP ASE installation" in Reference.
+Please refer SAP ASE Installation Guide in Reference and check about it.
 	If share memory size is not enough, installation will be failed.
 1. Edit hosts file
 	```bat